maubanel/UE5-Blueprints/orbiting-actors-ii/README.md

 ##### `Step 20.`\|`ITB`| :large_blue_diamond: :large_blue_diamond:

 We can also add variables without dragging and dropping.
-We can click on an open part of the graph and type **Current Angle In Degrees** and select **Get**:.
+We can click on an open part of the graph and type **Get Current Angle In Degrees**.

 ![add get current angle in degrees node](images/GetRefToAngleInDegRm15.jpg)